- GENERAL INFORMATION ABOUT THE WOŁOSATE – ŁUBNIA BCP

 In general, the relief of the Eastern Carpathians, where Bieszczady lies is structural.
 This relief is controlled mainly by the difference of the resistance rock series to weathering and erosion.
 The pattern of mountain crests consists of a long parallel ridge, linked with low passes (Bąk, Haczewski, Kukulak, 2007).
 From Plishka we can see a few extended mountain ridges in orientation from southeast to northwest, especially in the case of Wetlińska and Caryńska Polonynas.

 Other mountains look also interesting.
-For instance, Krzemień features a lot of ridge sandstone rocks with 8-10m size, that makes this mountain different from others (Pic.
+For instance, Krzemień features a lot of ridge sandstone rocks 8-10m in size, which makes this mountain different from others (Pic.
 52).
-Moreover underneath there is a lot of small crags, parallel to each other.
+Moreover underneath there are a lot of small crags, parallel to each other.

-At the bottom of this landslide, there is a lot of colluvias, which height reach sometimes 10m.
+At the bottom of this landslide, there are a lot of colluvias, which heights reach sometimes 10m.